MuYunyun/datepicker/README.md

 # datepicker

-a datepicker without relying on third-modules
+A datepicker with no dependencies.